Best Books for Men

 This book is a classic and defined the counter-culture of the 1960s.
 If you find yourself at a crossroads, pick it up and read it.
 Based on his life, Kerouac drives back-and-forth between the opposing energies of the East Coast and the West Coast of the U.S. with a troupe of unforgettable characters.

-For the Dad that Loves National Parks
+For Men that Love the National Parks

 Prophets and Moguls, Rangers and Rogues, Bison and Bears: 100 Years of the National Park Service by Heather Hansen